jhannes/logevents/README.md

 ## Logging with SLF4J

-The SLF4J documentation is a bit extensive and not to-the-point.
 This section is about SLF4J and not Logevents.
 It can be useful even if you are not using Logevents.
+The [SLF4J documentation](https://www.slf4j.org/manual.html) is a bit extensive and not to-the-point.

 SLF4J (Simple Logging Facade for Java) is the most used framework by libraries and applications for logging.
-It contains only interfaces and an application is required to include an implementation such as Logback, Logevents, slf4j-Log4j or slf4j-jul to capture the logs.
+It contains only interfaces and an application is required to include an implementation such as Logback, Logevents, slf4j-log4j or slf4j-jul to capture the logs.